hujhax/austin-improv-wiki/Baxter and Bernard.md

 **Baxter and Bernard** is an improv duo.

 ## Summary
 The duo consists of [[Asaf Ronen]] and [[Tom Booker]] as two of "the world's most eligible confirmed bachelors".
-They are whimsical, upper-class gentlemen, typically dressed in colorful silkl dressing gowns.
+They are whimsical, upper-class gentlemen, typically dressed in colorful silk dressing gowns.

 The duo is assisted by their butler, Meredith, who has been played by [[Jeff Britt]], [[Alex Hilary]], and [[Jordan T. Maxwell]].